Tarek92l/testreadthedoc/docs/userinterface/views.rst

 ======================================== ======== ===================================
 Icon                                     Status   Description
 ======================================== ======== ===================================
-\.. image:: ../images/ui/viewsicon1.png  OK       The task has been successfully done
+|image1|                                OK       The task has been successfully done
-\.. image:: ../images/ui/viewsicon2.png  On going The task is currently executed
+|image2|                                On going The task is currently executed
-\.. image:: ../images/ui/viewsicon3.png  Pause    The task is pending
+|image3|                                Pause    The task is pending
-\.. image:: ../images/ui/viewsicon4.png  Failed   The task has failed
+|image4|                                Failed   The task has failed
 ======================================== ======== ===================================

+.. |image1| image:: ../images/ui/viewsicon1.png
+.. |image2| image:: ../images/ui/viewsicon2.png
+.. |image3| image:: ../images/ui/viewsicon3.png
+.. |image4| image:: ../images/ui/viewsicon4.png

 Some actions can be trigger on this view, right-click on the element to show the menu: